morpho-org/metamorpho/certora/README.md

 The code is compiled using 2 versions of solidity, which must be installed to run the verification as:

-- `solc` for solidity compiler version 0.8.21 which is used for compiling MetaMorpho
+- `solc-0.8.21` for solidity compiler version 0.8.21 which is used for compiling MetaMorpho
-- `solc8.19` for solidity compiler version 0.8.19 which is used for compiling Morpho Blue.
+- `solc-0.8.19` for solidity compiler version 0.8.19 which is used for compiling Morpho Blue.

 The verification is run on modified source files, which are made available by running: